 The F1 removal function is used to remove the interface instance and all related resources between the gNB-DU and the gNB-CU in a controlled manner.

+The F1 TA information transfer function is used to transfer the TA information from the gNB-DU to the gNB-CU and the gNB-CU to the gNB-DU.